AMES CONFERENCE 2018: #MOVIEMAKARS: SCREEN EDUCATION IN SCOTLAND

 B5: Cancelled due to lack of numbers opting for this session.

 B6: Cancelled due to lack of numbers opting for this session.

 C1: An Introduction to the NPA in Film and Media: Matthew Smith, SQA (SF)

-C2: Foundation Apprenticeship in Creative Media: Presenters tba (SF)
+C2: Foundation Apprenticeship in Creative Media: David Martin, Skills Development Scotland; Marjorie Crooks, Edinburgh College (SF)

 C3: Analysing Film Comedy: David Griffith (SF)